YU000jp/logseq-plugin-confirmation-hyperlink/readme.md

-# Logseq Plugin: Confirmation Link Title (Paste URL)
+# Logseq Plugin: Confirmation Hyperlink (Paste URL)

 - Create a Markdown Hyperlink by pasting a URL and retrieving the page title through a confirmation dialog.